 I published a scope document for the project, which included: ‘Proposed Asset Orientation’, ‘Crusher Specification’, fully dimensioned ‘Engineering Drawings’, ‘Installation Overview’, ‘Economic Evaluation’, ‘Maintenance Requirements’, ‘Projected Cash Flow Diagram’ and ‘Customer Demand’.
 Through financial analysis, the project will return a very attractive payback and generate a new line of income.
 My role in this project will involve budget management, producing the functional design specification and leading the installation strategy.
 The shell crushers are expected to be commissioned on site in January 2018.

 What do you feel you will get out of this experience?

-Having worked for Cargill for over two months now, I am confident that over the course of my placement I will enhance my engineering and commercial expertise, alongside developing my business acumen and project management skills.
-I feel that I will benefit from working closely with my experienced colleagues in group projects but also profit from the freedom to think innovatively, whilst functioning effectively under my own initiative.
+Having worked for Cargill for over two months now, I am confident that I will enhance my engineering and commercial expertise, alongside developing my business acumen and project management skills.
+I feel that I will benefit from working closely with my experienced colleagues in group projects but also profit from the freedom to think innovatively, while functioning effectively under my own initiative.
 I am looking forward to how my role and responsibilities will progress over the remainder of my year in industry at Cargill.